AlexanderTsiklidis1/cosmos-app-front-end/README.md

 ### Prerequisites

-As stated above, you will need to go live on both the front-end application and back-end server in order to make full use of teh COSMOS app
+As stated previously, you will need to go live on both the front-end application and back-end server in order to make full use of teh COSMOS app

 ## Contributing